worldbank/smart-survey-boxes/README.md

 Key components
 ----------------------

-* What is the research about
-* This is a main concept
-* This is a main goal
+This project has the following components:

+* Data preprocessing
+* Imputation
+* Out of sample prediction
+* Satellite night lights integration

 Folder Structure for the project